North Fork Jocko Tabor Diversion

 Project Overview

-The existing Facility comprises a river-spanning concrete gravity diversion dam structure built across the NF Jocko in 1924, operated by the Flathead Indian Irrigation Project (FIIP).
-Water diverted at the Facility enters the Tabor Canal and is conveyed several miles to the Tabor Reservoir where it is ultimately routed to reservoirs and irrigated land in the Mission Valley.
-This trans-basin diversion from the Jocko to the Mission Valley supplies over 15 percent of Mission Valley irrigation water and is the primary source of water supply and inflow to Tabor Reservoir.
+The original facility, built in 1924, consisted of a concrete diversion dam spanning the North Fork Jocko River.
+The facility is owned and operated by the Flathead Indian Irrigation Project (FIIP).
+Water diverted at this facility enters the Tabor Feeder Canal and is conveyed several miles to Tabor Reservoir (St. Mary’s Lake).
+This trans-basin diversion from the Jocko watershed to the Mission Valley supplies over 15% of the Mission Valley’s irrigation water supply, and serves as the primary inflow to Tabor Reservoir.

 Workflow Timeline